FawziElZein/usa_recession_analysis/README.md

 ### **Running the Backend**:

-Note: This ETL is scheduled to run on a daily basis at 10 AM.
-For testing purposes, please update the main file with the code below:
+Note: This ETL was containerized using Docker and packaged into a container image so it can be used to create a deployment package for an AWS Lambda function.
+For local testing purposes, please update the main file by calling the lambda_handler() function at the end of it, the final version should look like below:

 ```
 import hook
 import prehook
 import posthook
-import schedule
-import time
-import warnings

-def etl_job():
+def lambda_handler(event=None, context=None):
     prehook.execute_prehook()
     hook.execute_hook()
     posthook.execute_posthook()

-etl_job()

-# schedule.every().day.at("10:00").do(etl_job)

-# while True:
-#     schedule.run_pending()
+lambda_handler()

 ```
-I have temporarily disabled the scheduler and the infinite loop (while True) to facilitate immediate testing.
-This adjustment allows users to promptly evaluate the functionality of the code upon download.

 **Start the Data Ingestion & ETL Process**:
-`python main.py`
+`python lambda_function.py`

 You should be able to check the app.log file to see the ETL work.